-No, I am not even joking.
+No, I am not joking.

 The next one is: Bowing.
 You bow to every people you greet.
 It's also a sign for respect.
 My father is having a little dilemma here since he can't really bend his body forward or even backward.
 He has a serious case of arthritis.
 You can just hear his bones crack.
 Believe me, it's very funny but it hurts you at the same time.

-We also started studying the language and while everyone else is getting the hang of it, I can't still get it.
+We also started studying the language and while everyone else is getting the hang of it, I still can't get it.

 It's because I am scared.
 I'd be getting my high school here.
-And, I just don't know what will happen.
+And I just don't know what will happen.
 I mean, really, I have less than a month to prepare!
 Could I be fluent with Japanese?
 Or act like Japanese?!